iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Experimental Results

-\tool overcames these limitations by effectively leveraging \textit{Code-guided Planning}, \textit{Code-Modular}, and \textit{Code-Verifiable} principles.
+\tool overcame these limitations by combining problem-grounded planning, modular implementation, and execution-aware verification..
 Table~\ref{tab:blueprint_alignment} shows the simplified blueprint generated in \textit{Code-guided Planning} and corresponding implementation generated in \textit{Code-Modular}.
 Unlike the agents attempting to process all data at once, \tool's blueprint explicitly decouples the storage of ID (\texttt{PetID}) for submission at Step 2 from the separation of the target variable (\texttt{AdoptionSpeed}) at Step 3.
 This ensures that the implementation code is physically isolated from the modeling logic, preventing data leakage and reducing cognitive load on the coding agents.
 In this task, \tool identified that raw text descriptions are incompatible with the chosen tabular neural model.
 Our method proactively created \texttt{description\_length} and \texttt{num\_words\_description} (Step 5).
-By specifying the exact transformation logic in the guideline, the resulting code (e.g., \texttt{X\_train['Description'].apply(len)}) is guaranteed to produce features that meet the downstream model's mathematical expectations.
-Additionally, the blueprint enforces a rigid batch-processing contract (Step 9), requiring a \texttt{batch\_size} of 64 and the use of \texttt{DataLoader} objects.
-If the loader fails, \textit{Debugging Agent} can fix the specific containing function (\texttt{preprocess\_data}) without needing to rewrite the model architecture, a level of fault isolation that monolithic agents cannot achieve.
+By specifying the exact transformation logic in the guideline, the resulting code (e.g., \texttt{X\_train['Description'].apply(len)}) is designed to produce features aligned with the downstream model requirements.
+The blueprint enforces a rigid batch-processing contract (Step 9), requiring a \texttt{batch\_size} of 64 and the use of \texttt{DataLoader} objects.
+If the loader fails, Debugging Agent can fix the specific containing function (\texttt{preprocess\_data}) without needing to rewrite the architecture, a level of fault isolation that monolithic agents cannot achieve.

-By effectively leveraging the coding process in this execution-aware guideline, \tool ensured that every line of code serves a verified strategic purpose.
+Overall, this example illustrates how \tool uses grounded planning, modular code generation, and execution-aware verification to bridge raw multimodal data and an executable modeling pipeline.
 This allowed \tool to achieve an APS of 0.67, while other agents failed to bridge the gap between raw data and executable modeling pipelines.

 \textit{\textbf{Interestingly}}, we observed that \tool discovered non-obvious, high-performing strategies that diverge from standard human and baseline conventions, in \textit{Leaf Classification} task from \mlebench.
 This task is originally categorized as image classification, as the dataset includes images of leaf specimens alongside pre-extracted tabular features.